-The downtown area shall be a place of unity, which its residents and visitors, at work or play, feel attached to and responsible for.
-The downtown area shall be a place of unique character with public spaces in which people feel comfortable together.
+Unified: A place of unity, which its residents and visitors, at work or play, feel attached to and responsible for;

-The downtown shall be a place of common vision and physical predictability for all new building, to ensure security of investment for property owners and developers as well as an aesthetic experience for users.
+Consistent: A place of common vision and physical predictability for all new building, to ensure security of investment for property owners and developers as well as an aesthetic experience for users;

 Memorable: A memorable place of human interaction, safety, and commercial and cultural benefit;